danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 Do virtual attendees have video connections? voice? chat?
 What kind of bandwidth would need to be available on the client end?

+Recommendations should be developed for client-end infrastructure.
+(To fully participate you need X, Y and Z...)

+## Backup connectivity

+Virtual attendees need to have some kind of "backup connection" in case their main Internet connection goes out.
+For instance, a PSTN connection for calling into a session.
+(This implies that the system hosting the virtual conference can accept connections through different mechanisms.)

+## Persistent chat

+Whatever system is used should have some kind of "persistent chat" so that when people connect into a given "room" they can scroll back and read through the history.
+Potentially that history might also include audio or video links.

 ## Authentication

 Today anyone can connect to the remote participation aspects of an IETF